452init/Multi-Feature-Telegram-Bot/README.md

 This project is a hobby platform that teaches load balancing, reverse proxying, and distributed systems through direct, hands-on experience with real internet traffic.

-The core learning vehicle is the **load balancer**, which you build entirely from scratch.
+The core learning vehicle is the **load balancer**, which is build entirely from scratch.
 It is not a wrapper around Nginx, HAProxy, or any existing proxy software.
-Every byte of routing logic, every health check, every header rewrite, and every connection management decision is code you write yourself.
+Every byte of routing logic, every health check, every header rewrite, and every connection management decision is code written from ground up.

 The platform gives the load balancer something meaningful to protect: a Telegram bot with real utility commands.
 Because the bot is live on Telegram's network, real users generate